oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/parameter_binding.md

 ## Overview

 Parameter binding is used to fill datasource with parameters from datagrid.
-For example [ORM datasource](./datasources/orm.md) is working query on top of Doctrine ORM and QueryBuilder is used to build query to database.
-Using parameter binding option in orm datasource you can confiure mapping between parameters of datagrid and parameters of query.
+For example [ORM datasource](./datasources/orm.md) is working on top of Doctrine ORM and using QueryBuilder to build query to database.
+Using parameter binding option in orm datasource you can configure mapping between parameters of datagrid and parameters of query.

 ## Configuration Syntax